Physiotherapy

 Alex has taken numerous courses related to strength and conditioning, exercise prescription, pain science education, biomechanics, injury risk reduction, and on focused areas of the hip, knee, and shoulder.

 Alex can typically be found in the gym weightlifting, or playing various sports including golf, hockey and baseball.
-He is an avid adventurer and enjoys exploring the outdoors and travelling around the world with his wife, while indulging in plant-based dishes and the finest local coffee.
+He is an avid adventurer and enjoys exploring the outdoors and travelling around the world with his wife.

-Alex is a Physiotherapist and a Performance & Weightlifting Coach born and raised in Victoria...
+Alex is a Physiotherapist, Performance Coach & Weightlifting Coach, born and raised in Victor...
 Read More

 Greg has been a physiotherapist and certified strength and conditioning specialist for over 15 years.
 He completed his Master of Physiotherapy at UBC and a post-graduate certificate in manual therapy at Curtain University in Perth.
 During this time, Greg served as a research assistant in neurophysiology, motor learning, biomechanics, and knowledge translation.
 Since graduating, he has also completed multiple courses – receiving certifications and accreditation for Gunn IMS, DNS D, PRI training, and Applied Kinesiology.
 In addition, Greg is a graduate of the ConnectTherapy Series and the Thoracic Ring Approach.